NoahSoliman/qb-challenge/frontend/README.md

 }
 ```

-**Note:** The frontend uses pagination internally for infinite scroll, but you don’t need to display page numbers to the user.
+**Note:** The frontend uses pagination internally for infinite scroll, but it did not display page numbers to the user.

 ---